xpscyho/Blender-System-Notifier/README.md

-Notifier supports notifications in 7 languages: English, Spanish, Catalan, Italian, French, German and Portuguese Notify will auto detect the sytem language.
+Notifier supports notifications in 7 languages: English, Spanish, Catalan, Italian, French, German and Portuguese Notifier will auto detect the sytem language.